mongodb/terraform-provider-mongodbatlas/website/docs/d/online_archives.html.markdown

 ## Attributes reference
 * `db_name` - Name of the database that contains the collection.
 * `coll_name` -  Name of the collection.
-* `collection_type` - Classification of MongoDB database collection that you want to return, "TIMESERIES" or "STANDARD".
+* `collection_type` - Type of MongoDB collection that you want to return.
+This value can be "TIMESERIES" or "STANDARD".
 Default is "STANDARD".
 * `criteria` - Criteria to use for archiving data.
 See [criteria](#criteria).
 * `data_expiration_rule` - Rule for specifying when data should be deleted from the archive.
 See [data expiration rule](#data-expiration-rule).
 * `schedule` - Regular frequency and duration when archiving process occurs.
 See [schedule](#schedule).
 * `partition_fields` - Fields to use to partition data.
 You can specify up to two frequently queried fields to use for partitioning data.
-Note that queries that don’t contain the specified fields will require a full collection scan of all archived documents, which will take longer and increase your costs.
+Queries that don’t contain the specified fields require a full collection scan of all archived documents, which takes longer and increases your costs.
 To learn more about how partition improves query performance, see [Data Structure in S3](https://docs.mongodb.com/datalake/admin/optimize-query-performance/#data-structure-in-s3).
 The value of a partition field can be up to a maximum of 700 characters.
 Documents with values exceeding 700 characters are not archived.
 See [partition fields](#partition).
 * `paused` - State of the online archive.
-This is required for pausing an active or resume a paused online archive.
-The resume request will fail if the collection has another active online archive.
+This is required for pausing an active online archive or resuming a paused online archive.
+If the collection has another active online archive, the resume request fails.
 * `state` - Status of the online archive.
 Valid values are: Pending, Archiving, Idle, Pausing, Paused, Orphaned and Deleted

 ### Criteria